mozilla-services/docs/source/howtos/run-sync.rst

     serving on 0.0.0.0:5000 view at http://127.0.0.1:5000

 By default the server is configured to use a SQLite database for the storage and the user APIs.
-Once the server is launched, you can point run the Firefox Sync Wizard and choose *http://localhost:5000* as your Firefox Custom Sync Server.
+Once the server is launched, you can run the Firefox Sync Wizard and choose *http://localhost:5000* as your Firefox Custom Sync Server.